-Last updated July 18, 2017 at 6:10 pm
+Last updated July 17, 2019 at 4:06 pm

 It is that very bag that is listed for auction.
 The first bag used to collect samples on the first mission to the moon by the first man to step foot on the moon.
 The first of the first of the first.
 And most valuable of all – it still contains traces of priceless lunar dust.

 Understandably, items from Apollo 11 are generally treated with care by NASA, and samples of lunar dust especially so.
 But this bag’s wild ride began many years ago when it was lent to a Kansas space museum called the Cosmosphere.
 After the director of the museum resigned in 2002, it was found that a number of artefacts were missing from the museum’s collection.
 The bag was eventually found in the director’s garage, and two years later he was found guilty of multiple counts of fraud, theft and money laundering.

-The government then took back custody of the bag, however a monumental error was then made when it was misidentified as a different bag, one that hadn’t carried moon rocks.
+The government then took back custody of Neil Armstrong’s bag, however a monumental error was then made when it was misidentified as a different bag, one that hadn’t carried moon rocks.
 This error came about due to a mix up involving inventory lists and serial numbers.
 As a result, this seemingly valuable but insignificant bag was listed for auction by the government, where Ms Carlson picked it up not knowing its history.

 At this point the story could have ended, however Carlson sent it to the Johnson Space Centre to find out more about it.
-Once the experts at Johnson saw it they realised they were holding a priceless Apollo 11 artefact, complete with moon dust, and that it should never have left the possession of NASA.
+Once the experts at Johnson saw it they realised they were holding a priceless Apollo 11/Neil Armstrong artefact, complete with moon dust, and that it should never have left the possession of NASA.
 With this revelation NASA held onto the bag, placed it under lock and key, and never returned it to Ms Carlson.

 Carlson sued NASA to get her bag back and while a judge agreed that NASA had been a victim in the whole situation, a federal court found in favour of Carlson and ordered the bag returned to her.
 It is now the only item of this kind in private hands.